rsa17826/vex-plus-plus/readme.md

   - ### Game

-    - **--loadMap**: when opening the game it loads a map by name or NEWEST to load the newest map.
+    - **--loadMap**: when opening the game it loads a map by name, or NEWEST to load the newest map.
+    - **--downloadMap**: downloads a map by the maps id
     - **--loadOnlineLevels**: opens the online levels list when starting the game.

 - ## Extra